mosdef-hub/mbuild/docs/getting_started/quick_start/load_files.rst

-The `CIF <https://www.iucr.org/resources/cif>`_ file is loaded with the load_cif_command.
+The `CIF <https://www.iucr.org/resources/cif>`_ file is loaded using the ``load_cif`` function.
 Next, three (3) cell units shall be built for all the x, y, and z-dimensions with the populate function.
 Finally, the `CIF <https://www.iucr.org/resources/cif>`_'s residues are named 'ETV'.

 .. code:: ipython3